phpfunk/vinylfinder/readme.md

 * `MMG_SUBJECT`: The subject for the email if checking MelloMusicGroup inventory
 * `BANDCAMP_SUBJECT`: The subject for the email if checking Bandcamp inventory
 * `BANDCAMP_SUBDOMAINS`: Array of subdomains to check on bandcamp
+* `FATBEATS_SUBJECT`: The subject for the email if checking Fatbeats inventory
+* `FATBEATS_LABELS`: Array of labels to check inventory for
 * `SENDGRID_KEY`: Your sendgrid API Key
 * `DEBUG`: If set to `true` the script will only run for 10% of your wantlist

+### FatBeats
+As of `2020-07-01`, I added support to keep track of Vinyl inventory on FatBeats for labels.
+It will only work with label collections.
+On first run you will get an email of all vinyl release, their price and if they are in stock or not.

+Follow the `How to Run` section below.

 ### MelloMusicGroup
 As of `2015-02-07`, I added support to keep track of Vinyl inventory on MelloMusicGroup.
 On first run you will get an email of all vinyl release, their price and if they are in stock or not.